knivey/codesand/README.md

 It requires LXD to be setup

-No idea if ive done this the best way but here's the commands I've run to get set up.
+No idea if ive done this the best way but here are the commands I've run to get set up.
 My system was running Debian GNU/Linux 10 (buster) lxd requires snap to be setup.

 You can skip much of this if you already have lxc/lxd setup just need the commands to make the container